martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

 eligible FitBit users between 4/12/2016 and 5/12/2016, and it includes details about physical activity, heart rate, and sleep monitoring.
 This report will focus on daily activity level data, daily steps taken, and sleep time.
-I downloaded .csv copies of the four datasets in this analysis and conducted all analyses using R in RStudio.
+I downloaded .csv copies of the three datasets in this analysis and conducted all analyses using R in RStudio.

 ## **Preparing the R Environment**

 ### Loading Required R Packages

-I will begin by loading the required R packages into the environment:
+I began by loading the required R packages into the environment:

 ``` r
 library(tidyverse)